ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 | enumeration         | string     | +int |
 {: #Tab-types title="YANG basic types in JSON and CBOR."}

-The conversion for CBOR to JSON is not direct, the YANG type need to be consider.
-For instance a integer could be converted into a number, a enum or an identityref.
+The conversion for CBOR to JSON is not direct, the YANG type needs to be consider.
+For instance a integer could be converted into a number, an enum or an identityref.
 Note that for union, the conversion is simple since some CBOR Tags may be used to indicate how the integer is converted, but outside of the union, for a single value, there is no such clue.

 On the other direction, a JSON string may correspond to a 64 bit long number, an enumeration, an identityref.